jag-ermeister/space-invaders-p8/src/README.md

 - enemy speed increase needs to be mix of distance traveled and update_rate
 - better code re-use for sprite updating frequency
+- try increasing speed after each wave? rather than during a wave?